How to Build a Fragrance Wardrobe in 10 Bottles or Less

 Collection vs. Wardrobe: Why the Distinction Matters

 None of those bottles are bad.
 They just repeat the same experience.
-Repetition isn’t range — it’s the illusion of range.
+And repetition isn’t range.
+It’s the illusion of range.

 The 10-Role Fragrance Wardrobe Framework

-One thing before we get into it: this is my personal wardrobe, built around my climate, my taste, and the fragrances I actually test on my skin and review here.
+One thing before we get into it: this is my personal wardrobe, built around my climate, my taste, and the fragrances I’ve actually worn on my skin and reviewed here.
 Nine of the ten roles are universal.
-Role 6 is specific to my niche and my point of view — I’ll tell you exactly why I added it, and how to think about what your own version should look like.
+Role 6 is specific to my niche and point of view.
+I’ll tell you exactly why I added it, and how to think about what your own version should be.

-And one more thing worth saying upfront: a role can have more than one bottle.
-A primary and a rotation piece, as long as each one offers something genuinely different within that function.
-Same role, different moods.
-The test is simple — would you reach for each at different times for different reasons?
+And one more: a role can have more than one bottle.
+A primary and a rotation piece are both fine, as long as each offers something genuinely different within that function.
+The test is simple.
+Would you reach for each at different times for different reasons?
 If yes, both belong.
 If one always wins, the other is a duplicate, not a rotation.

 Role 1: Creamy Comfort Anchor